Tannu-Saxena02/devTinder-Frontend/README.md

 - You cannot access other route without login
 - if token is not present redirect user to login page
 - logout feature
+- Get the feed and add the feed in the store
+- build the user card on feed
+- Edit profile feature
+- show toast message on edit of profile
+- see all my connections

 Body
 Navabar
 Route=/=>feed